jvitorfeliciano/API-movie-wishlist/README.md

 This route sends the amount of appearance of each genre.

 DELETE: /genres/:id
-This routes deletes the genre with the given id.
+This route deletes the genre with the given id.
 ```